Qatar Museums: Qatar France 2020

-As a result of the Covid-19 pandemic, many of the planned events were moved to online platforms.
+As a result of the COVID-19 pandemic, many of the planned events were moved to online platforms.
 To commemorate the 2020 Qatar-France Year of Culture and its contributions to cultural exchange between the two nations, the Qatar Ambassador to France was given a bronze medal by the Paris Mint.
 During the height of Covid lockdowns in May 2020, the Cultural Year organized an online Open Call Photo exhibition open to amateurs and professional photographers alike, depicting French and Qatari aspects.
 Among other events, Qatar Museums and Paris Saint Germain e-Sports organized an e-sports competition between the two countries in the run-up to the 2022 FIFA World Cup in Qatar.
 Additionally, Michelin-starred French chef Guillaume Sanchez shared homemade traditional Qatari recipes with Qatari and French visitors via video from his restaurant in Paris.

 French literature became the focus of attention at the Doha International Book Fair and the best designs by successful Qatari design students from the Qatar Foundation were presented at the Maison et Objets international design fair in Paris.
 There were also several exhibitions.
 The Palais de Tokyo Museum in Paris hosted the QM exhibition Our World is Burning and the Musée national Picasso-Paris exhibited outstanding artworks from Picasso's studios at the Fire Station in Doha.

+During the 2024 Summer Olympics, the museum organized two exhibitions in Paris as a followup to the 2020 Year of Culture and the 2014 Cultural agreement between Qatar and France.
+The first exhibition, "Esports: A Game Changer", focuses on the history and future of Esports, while the second exhibition, "Olympism: More Than a Dream", highlights the founder of the modern Olympics Pierre de Coubertin as well as Qatar's Olympic participation since 1984.